Liz Coyle, Acting Executive Director

 Elena Parent, J.D.

-Elena Parent joined Georgia Watch as executive director in June 2012.
+Elena Parent now serves in an advisory capacity to Georgia Watch.
+She joined Georgia Watch as executive director in June 2012.
+On January 6, 2014 Elena announced she would run for the open Senate District 42 seat, for which she won the Democratic primary in May.
 From January 2011 through December 2012, Elena represented the North DeKalb County communities in District 81 at the Georgia General Assembly.

 Elena was raised in Alexandria, Virginia, where she attended public schools and graduated from T.C.
 Williams High School.
 Elena received her Bachelor of Arts in Psychology with Highest Distinction from the University of Virginia in 1998 and was initiated into Phi Beta Kappa.
 She earned her law degree from the University of Virginia School of Law in 2002, where she served as Symposium Editor for the Virginia Journal of Social Policy and the Law.
 Elena practiced as a litigator at Atlanta law firm Sutherland Asbill & Brennan LLP from 2002 through 2008.
 In 2009, she served as the Chief of Staff to State Senator David Adelman, now the United States Ambassador to Singapore, and assisted HOPE Atlanta, a prevention of homelessness non-profit, with development and fundraising.